 We don’t often get snow in my town.
 According to my neighbor it’s been 23 years since honest-to-goodness snow has fallen in our part of California’s Central Valley.
-But when we get the urge for snow we don’t have far to drive.
+But when we get the urge for snow we don’t have that far to drive.

-In good weather without traffic the trip to the north shore of Lake Tahoe takes us about 2 hours.
+In good weather without traffic the trip to the north shore of Lake Tahoe takes 2 hours.
 Last weekend we went on an annual trip with friends up to the mountains, and this was the first time we drove our Model 3 for this trip.

 While eating our group navigator found a local route around the accidents and we decided to keep on going.
 I put tire chains on the rear wheels and we got back on the highway.
 Things looked good, light traffic, clear roads, a beautiful sunset, and then the fun began.

 Heavy snowfall began after we climbed past 4000 feet of elevation.
 Freezing temps and heavy traffic compressed the snow into a very slick surface.
-We passed about 10 spin-outs, and many of these accidents stopped traffic while the cars were cleared to one side of the road.
+We passed about 10 spin-outs, and many of these accidents stopped traffic while the cars involved were cleared to one side of the road.

-- 120V charging added 90 miles to the pack giving us 208 miles for the return trip.
+- 120V destination charging added 90 miles to the pack giving us 208 miles for the return trip.
 Otherwise we would have stopped at the Truckee supercharger for 15 minutes on the way home.

 - We’re at the point where you don’t have to say the Model 3 is an EV.
 It’s a car, and a damn good car at that.